KEEPING THE WONDER

-Ashley Bible is a high school English teacher who strives to build a creative learning environment for her secondary students.
+Ashley Bible is a former high school English teacher turned curriculum designer who strives to build a creative learning environment for all students.
 She holds a Master of Arts Degree in English from East Tennessee State University.
-After gaining ten years of teaching experience, Ashley recently took a year off from the classroom to teach online British Literature while traveling around the U.K. She returned to the classroom this year full of energy and creativity to pour into her senior English scholars.
+After gaining ten years of teaching experience, Ashley recently transitioned into PD delivery, curriculum design, and workshop organizer.

 Jenna Copper is a full-time high school English teacher and a part-time college professor specializing in perspective-taking learning to build critical reading and writing.
 She earned her Ph.D. in Education in 2013.
 In addition, she is a curriculum writer and researcher, and she designs resources to inspire creative thinking.

 Staci Lamb is a high school English teacher committed to engaging students, sparking creativity, and empowering other educators.
 She is currently serving as the 2018 Cecil County Public Schools Teacher of the Year, and she is pursuing her master’s degree in School Leadership.
 She is passionate about transforming classrooms and schools through collaboration between all stakeholders of education.